Blennerhassett Island

 The Full Story

-Blennerhassett Island sits in the middle of the Ohio River just south of Parkersburg, and its history reads like a novel that no publisher would accept as plausible.
-The island was first inhabited by Native Americans and was the final home of Nemacolin, chief of the Delaware Nation, who died there in 1767.
-In 1798, Harman and Margaret Blennerhassett -- wealthy Irish aristocrats who had fled Europe under circumstances they preferred not to discuss -- purchased the island and built a magnificent Palladian-style mansion that was considered the finest private residence west of the Alleghenies.
-Then Aaron Burr arrived, and everything fell apart.
+The history of this island is almost too much.
+Nemacolin, chief of the Delaware Nation, died here in 1767.
+In 1798, Harman and Margaret Blennerhassett (wealthy Irish aristocrats who had fled Europe under circumstances they preferred not to discuss) purchased the island and built a Palladian mansion that was considered the finest private residence west of the Alleghenies.
+Then Aaron Burr showed up.

-In 1805, just one year after killing Alexander Hamilton in their famous duel, former Vice President Aaron Burr approached the Blennerhassetts with a scheme that remains partly mysterious to this day.
-The plan, as prosecutors would later characterize it, was to raise a private army, invade Spanish territory in the American Southwest, and establish a new independent nation with Burr at its head.
-Harman Blennerhassett provided financial backing and offered his island as a staging ground.
-In 1806, the conspiracy unraveled.
-Both Burr and Blennerhassett were arrested.
-Burr was tried for treason and acquitted, but the Blennerhassetts were financially ruined.
-They never returned to their island.
-The mansion burned in 1811, and the dream of the Ohio River paradise died with it.
+In 1805, one year after killing Alexander Hamilton in their famous duel, the disgraced former Vice President pitched Harman on a scheme to raise a private army, invade Spanish territory in the Southwest, and carve out a new nation with Burr in charge.
+Harman said yes, backed it financially, and offered the island as a staging ground.
+By 1806, the conspiracy collapsed.
+Both men were arrested.
+Burr was tried for treason and acquitted.
+The Blennerhassetts were financially destroyed and never returned.
+The mansion burned in 1811.

-Children visiting the island have reported seeing other children who were not part of their group -- small figures who play among the trees and along the riverbank before disappearing.
-Some researchers believe these ghost children may include baby Margaret, who was born on the island but did not survive infancy.
-Others suggest the spirits may be Native American children connected to the island's pre-European history, when Nemacolin's Delaware people lived and died on this ground.
+Margaret is the most active presence, but she's not alone.
+Children visiting the island have reported seeing other children who weren't part of their group, small figures playing among the trees and along the riverbank before vanishing.
+One theory connects them to baby Margaret, who was born on the island but died in infancy.
+Others link the ghost children to the Delaware people who lived and died here during Nemacolin's time.